Post Training Quantization of Large Language Models with Microscaling Formats: Post training quantization algorithms

 Where $C_i$ is the number of input channels in the input activation and $j$ corresponds to $j^{th}$ input channel.
 Note that since the range of activations varies for different input samples, the maximum value of each channel is estimated using $128$ calibration samples from the calibration dataset (see Section~\ref{sec:experiment-setup} for more details).
 By dividing the input activation by the the scaling factor of Equation~\ref{eq:scale-all}, all channels of the scaled input activation would have the same range, making quantization of the scaled tensor to be very easy.
 However, this will migrate the difficulty of the quantization completely to the weight side of a linear layer.
 To address this issue, Xiao et al. proposed a scaling formula that balances the quantization difficulty of activations and weights:

 Where $\alpha$ is a hyper-parameter that controls how much quantization difficulty we want to migrate from activations to weights.
-For quantization to the MX format using SmoothQuant, we directly calculated the SmoothQuant scaling factors, skipping the additional calibration phase required for quantization to fixed-point formats.
 For more details on the SmoothQuant algorithm refer to Xiao et al.'s work~\cite{xiao2023smoothquant}.